-The Government's Plan for Change is to build 1.5 million new homes, of which there are aims to increase affordable housing.
-The Affordable Housing Programme will receive an additional £300 million.
-This follows a £500 million extra announced in
+The Government's Plan for Change is to build 1.5 million new homes, of which there are aims to increase affordable housing, particularly Social Rent.
+The new Social and Affordable Housing Programme will receive £39 billion to fund this building programme.

-October 2024, which is expected to provide 5000 more affordable homes across the country.
 The Local Authority Housing Fund will receive an additional £50 million.